briglx/AzureBillingReports/reports/README.md

 # Azure Billing Comparison to Point in Time

-This reposistory demonstrates how to compare cost to a specific point in time.

 ![Point in time Report](../docs/PointInTimeReport.png)
 <!-- s![Whiteboard Diagram](../docs/Whiteboard.png) -->

+This reposistory demonstrates how to compare cost to a specific point in time.

 - First obtain your enrollment id and a valid api authentication key.
 - Configure your environment
 - Fetch and Filter the data
 - Open the `/reports/PointInTimeAggregateLimitedColumns.pbit` template file

 ## Configure Environment

+This section will configure you computer to run the scripts to fetch billing usage data.

 - Copy Project to Local Computer
 - Create and Activate a Python Virtual Environment